Bufdir/bufDocs/docs/DSM/BM/README.md

 ## Getting Started

-`appsettings.json` has a local db connection string.
-To set up a local environment, download [Sql Server developer edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) and install the [`ef core` tools](https://learn.microsoft.com/en-us/ef/core/cli/dotnet).
-Create a `dsmapi` database (for instance using [SSMS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16)) and run `dotnet ef database update` in the `Data` project directory to apply the database schema.
+To set up a local environment, you need an instance of SQL Server - you can for example download [Sql Server developer edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads), or use LocalDB if you have that available.

+For MacOS you probably need to use docker to start an sql database.

+`appsettings.json` has a local db connection string which must be updated accordingly.

+In development when starting the API The schema and database should automatically be created, the api provides an endpoint to seed the database with some hard coded questions, this endpoint can for now be called from the swagger page.

 ### Key vault